LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Campaigns/target-audience.md

 {:start="10"}
 10\. **Time since registration:** Target or exclude consumers based on the amount of time that has passed since they became one of your customers (based on your own definition of customer registration).
 Selecting the time unit and entering a value defines the length of time you wish to base your targeting on.
 For example: 30 days since initial registration.

-    Time since registration is reported via the Customer Info Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section in the Engagement Attributes guide on the Developer Community.](https://developers.liveperson.com/engagment-attributes-types.html#customer-info)
+Time since registration is reported via the Customer Info Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/engagement-attributes-types-of-engagement-attributes.html#visitor-info) in the Engagement Attributes guide on the Developer Community.

 ![](/img/target audience 10.png)

 {:start="11"}
 11\. **Company size:** Target or exclude consumers by their company size.
 Enter the minimum and/or maximum number of employees to define the range you would like to target.

-    Company size is reported via the Customer Info Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/engagment-attributes-types.html#customer-info) in the Engagement Attributes guide on the Developer Community.
+Company size n is reported via the Customer Info Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/engagement-attributes-types-of-engagement-attributes.html#visitor-info) in the Engagement Attributes guide on the Developer Community.

 ![](/img/target audience 11.png)

 {:start="12"}
 12\. **Balance:** Target or exclude consumers by their current balance (for example, account balance).
 Enter minimum and/or maximum currency values to define the range you would like to target.

-    Balance is reported via the Customer Info Engagement Attribute, for more information on reporting this attribute, please refer to the [relevant section](https://developers.liveperson.com/engagment-attributes-types.html#customer-info) in the Engagement Attributes guide on the Developer Community.
+Balance is reported via the Customer Info Engagement Attribute, for more information on reporting this attribute, please refer to the relevant section in the Engagement Attributes guide on the Developer Community.

 {: .notice}
 **Note:** if you have multiple currencies reported on your account, this rule will target the values you enter regardless of the currency.
 For example, a range of 20 to 30 will target balances of both USD 25 and EUR 25.